 How to make a Brioche Loaf

-Once your dough has had its first rise and you’ve deflated the dough, there is no need to refrigerate the dough as no special sharing is required.
+Once your dough has had its first rise and you’ve deflated the dough, there is no need to refrigerate the dough as no special shaping is required.
 Instead place your dough onto a lightly floured surface and use your hands to shape the dough into a rectangle.
-Cut the dough into five even pieces.
+Cut the dough into five equal pieces.
 With a rolling pin, flatten each piece.

 Roll that flattened piece up from the short end into a log and place seam side down into a greased and lined 2lb loaf pan.
 Repeat this process with all the dough pieces and line them up sitting snugly next to each other in the loaf pan.

 For a same day bake, cover your pan loosely with cling film and leave in a warm place to rise for 45 minutes or until the dough has doubled in size.

 For a next day bake, cover your pan tightly with cling film and refrigerate over night.
 The next morning remove from the fridge and allow to rise for 45 minutes or until the dough has doubled in size.

 Once risen, egg wash the top of the dough and bake for 30-35 minutes until golden brown.